boom-army/docs/roadmap.md

 - [x] Rehouse infrastructure on boom.army
 - [x] List token on main-net
 - [x] Provide a liquidity pairing on a Solana Exchange/DEX
-- Launch the Boom Army genesis NFT
+- [x] Launch the Boom Army genesis NFT
+- Mobile and Tablet functionality fully operational
-- Mint your own Communities with NFT roles
+- Mint your own Community Channels with NFT roles
+- Integrate existing NFTs as Community Channels
 - Build a marketplace for NFT buying and selling
 - Start building out the decentralized backend
-- Math Wallet integration
+- Slope Wallet integration
-- Mobile and Tablet functionality fully operational
-- Enable on platform sales of NFTs
 - Allow users to create collections
-- Setup channels

 ## Q4 2021